 Also, because I didn’t use the character mouths on the party hats and pennants, there were considerably less mouths needed, so a little coloring was not a big deal.

 Here are some close-ups of the character cut-outs.
-I used them on the party hats...
+I used the templates for the party hats:

 1. Party Hats

 I purchased the party hats already made for a dollar or two per pack at Walmart.
-I have made party hats before and didn't want to spend the time on it again, especially when they were only a few dollars.
+Having thrown other parties, I have made the actual party hats before (from card stock and elastic).
+I didn’t want to spend the time on it again, especially when they are only a few dollars.

 I simply hot glued the character eye cut-out to the party hat, There wasn’t room for the character mouth, and it looked just fine without it (plus that meant less mouths to cut out!)